-With respect to terminating the representation, a best practice for fee agreements is to inform the client of the client's right to terminate the lawyer-client relationship at any time.
-Because the client cannot be penalized for terminating the representation, a lawyer should avoid any provisions that act to penalize the client for ending the representation, such as increasing the fees should the client elect to terminate the lawyer.
+With respect to terminating the representation, a best practice for fee agreements is to inform the client of the client's right to terminate the lawyer-client relationship at any time.44 Because the client cannot be penalized for terminating the representation, a lawyer should avoid any provisions that act to penalize the client for ending the representation, such as increasing the fees should the client elect to terminate the lawyer.45

 Another best practice is for the lawyer to explain that the lawyer also may terminate the representation or move to withdraw.
-The lawyer may wish to give the client notice of specific reasons the lawyer may terminate the lawyer-client relationship or move to withdraw, such as the client's failure to pay, the client's lack of candor, the client's lack of cooperation, or the client insisting the lawyer engage in unethical conduct.
+The lawyer may wish to give the client notice of specific reasons the lawyer may terminate the lawyer-client relationship or move to withdraw, such as the client's failure to pay,46 the client's lack of candor, the client's lack of cooperation, or the client insisting the lawyer engage in unethical conduct.

-With respect to termination and fees, as noted above, for both flat fees and contingent fees, the Rules governing those fee arrangements require the lawyer to address in the fee agreement how
+With respect to termination and fees, as noted above, for both flat fees and contingent fees, the Rules governing those fee arrangements require the lawyer to address in the fee agreement how fees will be calculated if the representation ends before the specified tasks or events occur,47 or before the contingency occurs.48 With respect to other fee arrangements, a best practice is to

-Colo.
+44 Colo.
 RPC 1.16, cmt.
-[4] ("A client has a right to discharge a lawyer at any time, with or without cause, subject to liability for payment for the lawyer's services."); see also Olsen and Brown v.
+4 ("A client has a right to discharge a lawyer at any time, with or without cause, subject to liability for payment for the lawyer's services."); see also Olsen and Brown v.
 City of Englewood, 889 P.2d 673, 676-677 (Colo.
 1995) (discussing client's right to discharge lawyer).

-Colo.
+45 Colo.
 RPC 1.5(g); see also People v.
 Piccone, 459 P.3d 136, 152 (Colo.
 O.P.D.J.
 2020) (finding fee agreement that allowed lawyer to reverse discretionary write-offs if client terminated lawyer's services violated Colo.
 RPC 1.5(g) because it purported to restrict the client's right to terminate the lawyer's representation).

-See Colo.
+46 See Colo.
 RPC 1.16(b)(5); see also Colo.
 RPC 1.16, cmt.
 [8] ("A lawyer may withdraw if the client refuses to abide by the terms of an agreement relating to the representation, such as an agreement concerning fees or court costs or an agreement limiting the objectives of the representation.").